hicsail/puppeteerlite/README.md

 - *Tecan_Directions.gwl*
   - Provides Tecan robot instructions.
 - *nGB_Sequences*
-  - A directory with n GeneBank sequences - one for each new design created.
+  - A directory with n GeneBank files - one for each new design created.
 - *Experiment_Summary.txt*
   - Provides a visual of source plate assignments and lists parts used.